How to Keep Bats Out of Your House

 Install Yellow Porch Lights

 Generally, bats will avoid areas where lights are very bright.
-Insects and other pests may be drawn to regular light bulbs if you use them in your house.
+If you use regular light bulbs in your house, insects and other pests may be drawn to them.

-That will attract bats, which may be a problem since they need food to survive.
+That will attract bats, which may be problematic since they need food to survive.
 Still, bright yellow lights may both illuminate a space and deter insects.

 While the exact cause of this phenomenon is up for discussion, some have speculated that it may be because insects have trouble seeing yellow light.